 Day 2 Edinburgh Itinerary

-I checked out of the hotel feeling fully prepared for day 2 of my Edinburgh city break with Expedia.
+I checked out of the hotel feeling fully prepared for the second leg of my weekend in Edinburgh itinerary with Expedia.
 I headed towards the famous Royal Mile in search of more sight seeing and to check out the Edinburgh guided tours.
 The buildings in Edinburgh are just beautiful and I strongly suggest you give yourself plenty of time to appreciate them.

 I found the Edinburgh Festival Centre along my route and stopped to view it from every angle I could.
 It certainly makes an impression on Edinburgh’s skyline as it towers above the Old Town.
 They were just opening when I arrived, so I was able to take a quick peak inside as well.
 If the cafe had of been open, I think I would have had to stop for coffee whether I had of needed one or not.

-If you visit Edinburgh, I strongly recommend making ample time to explore the Royal Mile.
+If you visit Edinburgh for a 2 day trip, I strongly recommend making ample time to explore the Royal Mile.
 It’s the perfect place to find the best Edinburgh tour guides for a start.
 It runs downhill between Edinburgh Castle and Holyrood Palace and is literally a fascinating place.
 There are lots of nooks and crannies to explore from either side, and you find yourself needing to go and take a little peek down most of them.

 St Giles Cathedral

 I am far from a religious person, but I do like visiting churches and cathedrals.
 When I spotted St Giles Cathedral I couldn’t wait to see inside.
 Its free to enter, but if you want to take photos you need to pay £2.
 I’m pretty sure you will want to take photos as the inside of this cathedral is just beautiful with a stunning ceiling and ornate stained glass windows.
 There is also a cafe with toilets downstairs which I used for a quick pitstop.